mathphreak/node-steamcmd/readme.md

 ## API

 ### steamcmd.download([opts])
-Downloads steamcmd for the current OS into `opts.binDir`
+Downloads SteamCMD for the current OS into `opts.binDir`

 ### steamcmd.touch([opts])
-Runs steamcmd and immediately exits
+Runs SteamCMD and immediately exits

 ### steamcmd.prep([opts])
-Downloads steamcmd and runs it
+Downloads SteamCMD and runs it

 ### steamcmd.getAppInfo(appid[, opts])
-Asks steamcmd to get the app info for the given app
+Asks SteamCMD to get the app info for the given app

+### steamcmd.updateApp(appid, installDir[, opts])
+Asks SteamCMD to install/update the given app to the given **ABSOLUTE** directory.
+Throws a TypeError if installDir is not absolute.

 ## Configuration